phalcon-orphanage/docs/zh/reference/url.rst

     //This produce: /invo/index.php/products/save
     echo $url->get("products/save");

-Volt ÖĞÉú³É URL£¨Volt Producing URLs from Volt£©
+Volt ä¸­ç”Ÿæˆ URLï¼ˆVolt Producing URLs from Voltï¼‰
 ------------------------
 The function "url" is available in volt to generate URLs using this component: